jmptrader/goproc/README.md

 	// Working directory (defaults to current)
 	Cwd          string

-	// File for process stderr
-	ErrFile      string

 	// Automatically restart this process if it dies KeepAlive    bool

-	// File for process stdout
+	// File for process logs
 	LogFile      string

 	// Process name (for external referencing)